vafeenHub/cmd-install/README.md

-# Scripts .cmd for installing window programs, adding some apps such as Git, CMD, Intellij IDEA, Android Studio, VSCode to context file manager menu
+# Scripts .cmd for installing windows programs, adding some apps such as Git, CMD, Intellij IDEA, Android Studio, VSCode to context file manager menu